Queensland Public Trustee (QPT) is committed to improving public access to:

 The Queensland Government has made a commitment to provide access to information held by the government, unless on balance it is contrary to the public interest to provide that information.

-New legislation replacing the Freedom of Information Act 1992 came into effect on 1 July 2009:
+Legislation replacing the Freedom of Information Act 1992 came into effect on 1 July 2009:

 How to access information

-If you are looking for information about the Public Trustee and cannot find it on our website, please contact us and we will see if we can release it to you informally.
-To arrange for inspection or a copy of a document, please write to the following address, clearly describing the document and the method of access e.g. by way of inspection or an electronic/paper copy:
+To arrange for inspection or a copy of a document, please write to the following address, clearly describing the document and the method of access, for example by way of inspection or an electronic/paper copy.

-The Public Trustee (Queensland)
+Queensland Public Trustee

 GPO Box 1449